triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 ## Define the Schedule

 The Designer makes is easy to create even complex schedules.
-In this example the 'V1 run in' visit is scheduled when 3 days after 'V1 rando' completes with a window of 2 days before or after.
+In this example the `V1 run in` visit is scheduled when 3 days after `V1 rando` completes with a window of 2 days before or after.
 You are guided through schedule creation, e.g., when you get to the place showing 'when' you are given all the choices for when an event can be first scheduled and based on what you select other options are shown.
 It is like typing in Word or Excel if those tools *understood* clinical trials.

 ![Example Schedule](./images/schedule.png)